 The student will obtain knowledge about statistical concepts and procedures, more specifically:

 - Binomial, Poisson and Gaussian distributions and origins.

 - Error propagation formula – use and applicability.

 - ChiSquare as a measure of Goodness-of-fit.

-- Calculation and interpretation of ChiSquare probability.
+- Calculation and interpretation of p-values.

-This course will provide the students with an understanding of statistical methods and knowledge of data analysis, which enables them to analyse data in ALL fields of science.
+This course will provide the students with an understanding of statistical methods and knowledge of data analysis, which enables them to analyse data from essentially ALL fields of science.
 The students should be capable of handling uncertainties, fitting data, applying hypothesis tests and extracting conclusions from data, and thus produce statistically sound scientific work.

 See Absalon for final course material.
 The following is an example of expected course literature.

 Primary literature: Statistics - A Guide to the Use of